 Have you been thinking about refinancing your 30 year FHA mortgage loan?
-An FHA or Federal Housing Administration Loan is a mortgaged issue by a lender approved by the FHA with a loan insured by the FHA.
+An FHA or Federal Housing Administration Loan is a mortgage issued by a lender approved by the FHA with a loan insured by the FHA.
 These loans require lower credit scores and minimum down payments than many conventional loans.

 In 2020 you can borrow up to 96.5 percent of your home’s value with the FHA.
 You will need to make a down payment of just 3.5 percent.
 To qualify, you need a credit score of 580 and higher.
 Lower credit scores may also be approved with a higher downpayment.
 Your downpayment for FHA loans can come from your savings or any other source of funds you have.